rockavoldy/odoo-cheatsheet/README.md

         return template.report_action(self.res_id)
     ```
-    point template to the model ir.actions.report, and pass the record id to the parameter
+    > [!NOTE]
+    > `project_task_form.studypermit_form` is a template created for model project.task

 ### View report directly via URL
-While developing your report template, [you can easily view the result by accessing it through URL](https://stackoverflow.com/questions/34449536/odoo-view-report-through-url), every modern browser will load it directly in the browser and didn't need to download the file, so it won't filling up your storage.
+When you're creating new template for report, instead of downloading everytime you want to check the result, [you can easily view the template by accessing it through URL](https://stackoverflow.com/a/54926043), every modern browser will load it directly in the browser, so it not going to fill up your storage.

 URL Template
 ```